preethu08052k/Bus-Tracking-System-API/README.md

 * _/tracking_ (GET) - takes a JSON object with 'routeId' and 'deviceTime' and sends back Livedata with respect to input.
 ```
 if 'routeId' == None and 'deviceTime' == None:
-	returns Livedata of all Routes
+	returns Livedata of all Routes.
 if 'routeId' != None and 'deviceTime' == None:
-	returns Livedata of given 'routeId'
+	returns Livedata of given 'routeId'.
 if 'routeId' != None and 'deviceTime' != None:
-	returns Tracking of given 'routeId' at given 'deviceTime'
+	returns Tracking of given 'routeId' at given 'deviceTime'.
 ```
 * _/routes_ - takes a JSON object with 'routeId' and sends back Information about the routes.
 ```
 if 'routeId' == None:
-	returns Route Information of all Routes
+	returns Route Information of all Routes.
 if 'routeId' != None:
-	returns Route Information of given 'routeId'
+	returns Route Information of given 'routeId'.
 ```
 * _/busstops_ (POST) - POST into BusStops table.
 * _/busstops_ (DELETE) - takes a JSON object with 'routeId' and 'busStopNum' and deletes given BusStop if exists.